PaulineLc/BikeAlicious/README.md

 Our Git repositories is available at: https://git.ucd.ie/Pauline/dublin-bikes-group-project

-The test folder contains some test to make sure our program behaves correctly
+The test folder contains some tests to make sure our program behaves correctly

 data_scrapping.py is the program querying the JCDecaux website, and update the database.
 You should not need to launch it to use our website.